JamesWoolfenden/terraform-aws-statebucket/README.md

 ## Usage

-Include this repository as a module in your existing terraform code:
+Include this repository as a module in your existing Terraform code:

 ```terraform
 module statebucket {